 Junk mail folder

 The junk mail folder or spam folder is a place used to store unwanted incoming e-mail so that it stays out of a user's inbox.
-All major e-mail clients and webmail services include junk mail folders (usually referred to as a spam folder) for their users due to the increasing volume of unnecessary and advertisement-based e-mail in the 21st Century.
+All major e-mail clients and webmail services include junk mail folders (usually referred to as spam folders).
+These filtering systems help users decrease the volume of unnecessary and advertisement-based e-mail prevalent in the 21st century.

 How does it work